byulparan/cl-collider/README.md

 ;; start a disk_writer synth
 (setf writer_0 (synth 'disk_writer))

-;; make it output to buffer you allocated
+;; make it output to the buffer you allocated
 (ctrl writer_0 :out_buf_num (bufnum mybuffer))

 ;; continuously write the buffer contents to a file